 - 6. Scenarios as a Contingency Planning Tool

 - 8. Reaching for the Horizon

 Introduction and Provenance

 I wrote the initial versions of So What’s a Futurist? in 1999.
-At that time, a friend of mine and I tried to create a “Christian Futures Network” to provide training courses that would give a comprehensive, entry-level look at what strategic foresight, futuring, and futurists are all about.
+At that time, my futurist friend Cassidy Dale (who also trained me in the basic concepts) and I tried to create a “Christian Futures Network.”
+Our aim was to provide training courses that would give a comprehensive, entry-level look at what strategic foresight, futuring, and futurists are all about.
 (Sidenote: It didn’t fly.)

 This article offers an eight-point description of the mindset and skill set of “strategic scenario futurists” who are Christians.
 I have edited it to include more material.
 I have also changed a key term.
 In previous versions, I used the term “professional futurists” to distinguish us (i.e., scenario producers) from other kinds of people who are typically called futurists, but whose frameworks and tools are quite different from those of us who produce scenarios.
 In this version, when I use the term futurist, I am referring to those who use three classic core skills found in the discipline of strategic foresight: trend tracking, non-linear extrapolation, and producing scenarios to provoke groups to consider their most preferable future options.